Azizultra32/aiwebdash-macair1/README.md

 ### Environment optimization

-- Ensure Node.js 20 is available.
+- Ensure Node.js 20 **or later** is available.
 If it's missing, install it and set it as your default:

   ```bash
   nvm install 20